den0620/lampanel-gtk/README.md

 # Time bounds (WHEN DONE????)
 ~~Never?
 Idk I realised I dont like GTK~~
-Ok, GTK is actully not that bad I can say after I saw C++
+Ok, I can say GTK is actually not that bad after I saw C++

 # Building & Running
 As install.sh script is now available you can just run it: